 - Rubinstein syndrome

 short stature, distinctive facial features, and varying degrees of intellectual disability.
-The condition may be caused by mutations in the CREBBP gene, the EP300 gene, or as the result of a deletion of genetic material from the short (p) arm of chromosome 16.
-About half of people with Rubinstein-Taybi syndrome do not have an identified mutation or a deletion.
-The cause of the condition in these cases is unknown.
-While Rubinstein-Taybi syndrome is considered to have an autosomal dominant pattern of inheritance, most cases result from new mutations in the gene and occur in people with no history of the disorder in their family.
-Treatment is symptomatic and supportive.Rubinstein-Taybi syndrome is a genetic disease characterized by broad thumbs and toes,
+The condition may be caused by a mutation in the CREBBP or EP300 gene, or as the result of a deletion of genetic material from the short (p) arm of chromosome 16.
+In some affected people, the cause is unknown.
+While Rubinstein-Taybi syndrome is inherited in an autosomal dominant manner, most cases result from a new mutation in the responsible gene and are not inherited from a parent.
+Treatment is symptomatic and supportive.Rubinstein-Taybi syndrome is a condition characterized by broad thumbs and toes,

 - Rubinstein-Taybi syndrome.
 Genetics Home Reference (GHR).
 2007; http://ghr.nlm.nih.gov/condition/rubinstein-taybi-syndrome.
 Accessed 3/17/2011.